 It will be interesting to see what happens in 2019.
 The current direction is lower however that can easily change; especially if oil and wages move higher.
-Q1 2019 GDP estimates will probably be lower than Q4 2018 and most analyst will blame the shutdown as a big cause for the decline.
+Q1 2019 GDP estimates will probably be lower than Q4 2018 and most analysts will blame the shutdown as a big cause for the decline.

 It’s been a rough couple of months for Housing.
-In the mortgage industry we started seeing a shift in the summer of 2018.
-In California it appeared that properties that would “normally” receive 4-6 offers were starting to receive 2-3 offers and by Fall 2018 that dropped to 1-2 offers.
+In the mortgage industry, we started seeing a shift in the summer of 2018.
+In California, it appeared that properties that would “normally” receive 4-6 offers were starting to receive 2-3 offers, and by Fall 2018 that dropped to 1-2 offers.
 As we moved into November it seemed like purchases came to halt as inventory started to move up.